iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 We will not be using IDEs in this class.
 One of the goals of the class is for you to become Unix savvy, so I want you using the terminal as much as possible.
+If you want to use an IDE solely as an editor, that's fine.

 Another useful technology we won't be using is Jupyter.
 Notebook computing is very powerful and intuitive, but it doesn't lend itself to creating